malworthy/smoke/README.md

 ```
 var x // not allowed
-var x = 1 // all good
+var x = 1 // all good (except at global scope)
+const x = 1 // x will be read only
 ```

 ## Conditions: if then else